Florida Historical Society: Society Activities

 In addition, the Historical Society also presents a weekly, half-hour radio magazine entitled the Florida Frontiers, which covers Florida history, heritage, and cultural tourism opportunities across the state.
+FHS has been airing their radio program since 2009.
 Patrons can access the radio program both through the Historical Society website, broadcast on radio stations across the state, or through iTunes and other podcasting apps.
-Florida Frontiers is sponsored by the Division of Historical Resources, Florida’s Space Coast Office of Tourism, the Jessie Ball duPont Fund, and the Rossetter House Foundation.
+Episodes on their website are tagged by subject so users can easily locate them.